Decay of coefficients and approximation rates in Gabor Gaussian frames: Introduction

 The remainder of the document is organized as follows.
 In Section \ref{section_settings}, we introduce the main notations we will use in this work.
-In Section \ref{Sec:Frame}, we recall standard properties of Gabor frames and state our main result.
+In Section \ref{Sec:Frame}, we recall standard properties of Gabor frames and state the main results that are used in \cite{chaumontfrelet_dolean_ingremeau_2022a}.
+In Section \ref{sec:proofframe}, we recall the proof of the frame property for the Gabor system.
 In Section \ref{sec:Decay}, we prove properties of decay of the coefficients, which will be essential in the proof of our main result, given in Section \ref{Sec:Proof}.
-Finally, Appendices \ref{App:Elem}, \ref{App:DecayPSStar} and \ref{appendix_sharp} collect necessary technical results.
+Finally, Appendices \ref{App:Elem}, \ref{App:DecayPSStar} and \ref{appendix_sharp} collect necessary technical results, while Appendix \ref{Sec:Modulation} explains how the main result of this note can be recovered using results concerning modulation spaces.